SivaSai0404/SSK_Portfolio.github.io/README.md

 *
 # Project 2: HR-Data-Analytics-Project (https://sivasai0404.github.io/HR-Data-Analytics-Project/)
 # Problem Statement:
 * A HR manager was facing issue with attendance reports of employees within the company.
-The data available in excel format and want to get data driven insights like ……… to improve the efficiency.
+The data available in excel format and want to get data driven insights like Presence %, Sick Leave %, Work From Home %  to improve the efficiency.
 ## Technologies used:
 * Excel
 * Power BI